IlRomanenko/MemHawk/README.md

 # MemHawk

 MemHawk is a high-performance C++ library designed for summarizing memory allocations extremely fast—without locking a global mutex.
-It helps you quickly identify the top-10 memory allocation traces that are consuming the most memory — perfect for tracking down leaks in your application.
+It helps you quickly identify the top-N memory allocation traces that are consuming the most memory — perfect for tracking down leaks in your application.

 ## Features